-ENGL 5110 Grammar for Teaching English as a Second Language (3) Examination of the morphological and syntactic structures of English and exploration of how to teach them to speakers of other languages.
+☐ ENGL 5110 Grammar for Teaching English as a Second Language (3) Examination of the morphological and syntactic structures of English and exploration of the thorphological and symbolic structures of English and exploration of how to teach them to speakers of other languages.
 Prerequisite: ENGL 4110 or concurrently or instructor consent.

-■ ENGL 5120 Second-Language Acquisition (3) Survey of secondlanguage acquisition research and theories and their implications for pedagogy.
+■ ENGL 5120 Second-Language Acquisition (3) Survey of second-language acquisition research and theories and their implications for pedagogy.